adamwan-nexplore/guidebook-nxp-hk/how-we-develop/scripting.md

 ## 2. Bear in mind

-- A script is acutally a program
+- A script is actually a program
 - It should be good enough so that you can maintain it, and read it later

 ## 3. Tips